-Parsl apps can communicate via files.
+Parsl apps can take and return data files.
 A file may be passed as an input argument to an app, or returned from an app after execution.
-Parsl provides support to automatically transfer (stage) files between the main Parsl program, worker nodes, or external data storage systems.
+Parsl provides support to automatically transfer (stage) files between the main Parsl program, worker nodes, and external data storage systems.